-This section explains how you can come to or stay in the UK as a minister of religion under the Tier 2 (Minister of religion) category of the points-based system.
+This section explains whether and how you can apply to enter or remain in the UK under Tier 2 (Minister of religion) of our points-based system.

 - ministers of religion undertaking preaching and pastoral work;